simd-everywhere/victor-vector/README.md

    instead of char, short, unsigned short, etc.).
  * There are C and C++ APIs.

+There are also lots of minor differences to deal with small annoyances in the Intel APIs, such as:

+ * The functions for setting vectors don't take their arguments in reverse order (*i.e.*, arguments are e0, e1, e2... instead of e2, e1, e0, and we use setr internally).
+ * The `and_not` functions are in the order that makes sense if you're reading the API; *e.g.*, `and_not(a, b)` is `a & ~b` not `~a & b`.
+ * Some superflous functions are omitted.
+For example nothing will map to `_mm_cmpnlt_ps`, though there are functions which map to `_mm_cmpgt_ps`.

-Victor should offer exactly the same performance as the Intel APIs, just with a better (IMHO) API.
+Victor should offer the same performance as the Intel APIs, just with a better (IMHO) API.

 ## Why Bother?